alpersonalwebsite/react/Redux.md

 When to use Redux...

 1. Shared state through multiple Components.
 Let´s say that we have ComponentA with one child, ComponentB.
 We can easily pass data down with props.
-But, if we need to pass the data across several components (example: from A->B->-C->D) we should consider the global state or Redux store so we can instruct (without nesting) which components will have access to that data.
+But, if we need to pass the data across several components (example of "prop threading": from A->B->-C->D) we should consider the global state or Redux store so we can instruct (without nesting) which components will have access to that data.
 2. Caching: when we want to cache API requests/responses.

 For other cases, we should opt for Local State.